 Trains are a vital means of transportation in China.
-Although air travel is as common in China as in the US nowadays, the Chinese government keeps investing huge amounts of money in updating the railroad system and new trains.
+Although domestic air travel is as common in China as in the US nowadays, the Chinese government keeps investing huge amounts of money in updating the railroad system and new trains.
 China already has the world’s largest high speed rail system.

 Chinese train travelers are usually heavily packed.
 However, at least half the load they carry onto the train is not their actual luggage, but food, and drinks.
 Entire loaves of bread and hole packs of sausages, cartons of hard boiled eggs and instant noodles, obviously, baskets with apples, and other fruits; and tea.